cancergenetrust/cgtd/cgtd/README.md

 # Making Submissions

-To make a single submission:
+To make a test submission:

     make submit

-or explicitly:
+or via curl:

     docker exec -it cgtd curl -X POST localhost:5000/v0/submissions \
         -F "a_field_name=a_field_value" \